HIV Treatment and Management

 The course is free of charge and has an open enrolment course, which allows participants to register at any time during the year.

 Upon completion of this course, participants will be able to:

-- Describe issues related to HIV testing and epidemiology in BC
+- Describe issues related to HIV testing and transmission

-- Indicate the necessary clinical evaluation, laboratory testing and monitoring for individuals with an HIV diagnosis
+- Indicate the necessary laboratory testing for individuals with HIV

-- Discuss up-to-date treatment and management options currently available to people living with HIV in BC
+- Discuss up-to-date treatment and management options currently available to people living with HIV, and its related toxicities

-- Review recommendations for the prevention, assessment and treatment of opportunistic infections
+- Recall guidelines for the prevention, assessment and treatment of opportunistic infections

-- Identify some of the main issues affecting women living with HIV
+- Identify the main issues affecting women infected with HIV

 - Recognize the importance of an interdisciplinary model of care for HIV-positive patients